 Sadly, in many Academies the curriculum has become very narrow and rigid, designed with the sole purpose of getting a good progress 8 score.
 I am a firm believer that Broadway’s curriculum is much more than this – it is a medium to broaden horizons, create tolerance and respect, to develop decent human beings that will enhance society and the local community.
 It is the breadth of the curriculum, including the superb Drama Department, excellent extra-curricular Sports, the D of E, the Technology and Art, the Citizenship and RE and Humanities as well as a strong core of Maths, English, Science and Languages supplemented with the many additional trips all combined to develop a unique Broadway experience.
 The current curriculum has undergone 13 reviews before we have a polished and successful, extremely well designed and cost effective curriculum.
 Due to government funding cuts we have made huge savings (£700k in the last two years – much from leadership and staffing).

 We have also invested in ensuring that all ICT systems are fit for purpose.
 We have moved across to SIMS which I’m sure will improve all aspects of the management of the Academy.
-Last term we have also re-designed the website and this should go live in the next week.

 Our curriculum is designed to inspire and challenge, to promote academic rigour along with health and fitness, to develop leadership skills and develop our pupils into well rounded citizens.
 The School Values and British Values are a central part of everything that we do at Broadway.
 These are developed through our Personal Development Programme, along which includes work related learning, enrichment and extra-curricular activities.